r-mc2/verum-archives/Campaigns/22 - Soul of Tyre/Transcripts/Session 15.md

 **MissU (Hackne)**: After it's happened?<br>
 **Arcadum**: No, he cannot save those that have already been lost.<br>

-> **Bellanovan**: So you represent life, I am a guardian of the lifestream, do you think you could help me out in any way?<br>
+> **Belanovan**: So you represent life, I am a guardian of the lifestream, do you think you could help me out in any way?<br>

-Bellanovan will present the Songblade, and Falcon will hold it.
+Belanovan will present the Songblade, and Falcon will hold it.

 > **Arcadum**: As you touch the songblade, move your fingers across its edge, you can feel the strands of life.
 Without thinking about it you literally just pull them out of the blade, something only a Weaver should be able to do, and you look at it like a curious string before placing it back.<br>
 However, you do notice something else.
-As you hand the blade back, Bellanovans training with the blade is a bit lackluster.
+As you hand the blade back, Belanovans training with the blade is a bit lackluster.
 You may not be able to improve his sword directly, but you can certainly improve his stance.<br>
 As you are one of the first Seven you have many boons and gifts you can give the hero of Kalkatesh, you are master of any and all weapons, you have the nickname Weaponrack for a reason.
 And as such-

 (Little bit of banter as to how Falcon got his name.)